Mary Ann Walker, Chartist lecturer

 From fame to anonymity

 The Northern Star records two further meetings, at which Mary Ann Walker spoke alongside Feargus O’Connor on the land issue in the Hall of Science, Blackfriars Road (Northern Star, 18 February 1843), and at the Political and Scientific Institute, Turnagain Lane (Northern Star, 13 May 1843).
-There may have been others, but after that date, with the exception of a single curious instance, there appears to be no further sighting of Mary Ann Walker.
+There may have been others, but after that date, with the exception of a single curious instance that summer, there appears to be no further sighting of Mary Ann Walker.

 According to The Times of 17 August 1843, the Rotunda Theatre at Blackfriars Road was crowded out after placards declared that the part of the queen in Shakespeare’s Hamlet was to be taken by “Miss Mary Ann Walker of Chartist celebrity”.
 When the queen appeared on stage and was clearly not the person expected, a cry went up of “No, no!
 That ain’t Miss Walker.”
 Despite an apology and explanation from the stage manager that the placards had been a hoax, the crowd howled and laughed for the rest of the play.